19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Chosen Statistics/Wisdom.md

 - Resisting non-physical magic effects
 - Perception
 - Maintaining [Concentration](../../Magic/Concentration.md)
-- Certain spell effects, [Patron](../../Magic/Spells/Patrons/Patron.md) abilities and magical artifacts
+- Certain spell effects, [Deities](../../Magic/Spells/Deities/Deities.md), and magical artifacts

 Other use cases that fall in line with these according to referee discretion may also use **WIS**